Ground Coffee Can Transform Your Hair Colour

 Hair Dye Has Chemicals, But Ground Coffee Is All Natural

-Unlike standard hair dyes, which can contain up to 5000 different chemicals to create their stunning colours, coffee is a brilliant natural alternative which is so easy to get your hands on in your local supermarket – you can even choose the strength and flavour you want in your hair, although that doesn’t make a huge difference!
+Unlike standard hair dyes, which can contain up to 5000 different chemicals to create their stunning colours, coffee grounds are a brilliant natural alternative which is so easy to get your hands on in your local supermarket – you can even choose the strength and flavour you want in your hair, although that doesn’t make a huge difference!

 Before you begin your coffee dyeing process, make sure you have enough beans to make a really strong mixture, because the strength is what is going to affect your final colour.
-You’ll also need a cup to spread the coffee over any areas you miss, a sink (to pour the coffee in), and probably some hair care accessories such as a brush and a clip to make your life easier.
+You’ll also need a cup to spread the coffee grounds over any areas you miss, a sink (to pour the coffee in), and probably some hair care accessories such as a brush and a clip to make your life easier.